SalesforceDevelopersJapan/lightning-components-tutorial-jp/create-lightning-application.md

 ---
 layout: module
-title: Module 4&#58; Creating the QuickContacts Lightning Component
+title: Module 3&#58; Creating the QuickContacts Lightning Component
 ---

-In this module, you create the QuickContacts Lightning Component and you use Bootstrap to define a basic layout for the component.
+In this module, you create the QuickContacts Lightning Component.

 ## What you will learn
 - Create a Lightning Component in the Developer Console
-- Use Static Resources in a Lightning Component
 - Preview your Lightning Component in the Salesforce1 Application